Ab3nXY/Ab3nXY/README.md

 ## Certifications

-- Advanced Django: Building a Blog
-- Introduction to Cloud Computing
+•	Introduction to Cloud Computing
+•	Introduction to Web Development with HTML, CSS, JavaScript
+•	Getting Started with Git and GitHub
+•	Developing Front-End Apps with React
-- Developing Back-End Apps with Node.js and Express
+•	Developing Back-End Apps with Node.js and Express
-- Developing Front-End Apps with React
+•	Python for Data Science, AI & Development
+•	Developing AI Applications with Python and Flask
+•	Django Application Development with SQL and Databases
+•	Introduction to Containers with Docker, Kubernetes & OpenShift
+•	Application Development using Microservices and Serverless
+•	Full Stack Cloud Development Capstone Project
-- Web Application Technologies and Django
+•	Web Application Technologies and Django
-- Building Web Applications in Django
+•	Building Web Applications in Django
-- Django Features and Libraries
+•	Django Features and Libraries
-- Using JavaScript and JSON in Django
+•	Using JavaScript and JSON in Django
-- Getting Started with Git and GitHub
-- Introduction to Web Development with HTML, CSS, JavaScript
+•	Advanced Django: Building a Blog
-- Advanced Django: Introduction to Django Rest Framework
+•	Advanced Django: Introduction to Django Rest Framework
-- Advanced Django: Advanced Django Rest Framework
+•	Advanced Django: Advanced Django Rest Framework
-- Python for Data Science, AI & Development
-- Developing AI Applications with Python and Flask
-- Advanced Django: External APIs and Task Queuing
+•	Advanced Django: External APIs and Task Queuing
-- Introduction to Containers with Docker, Kubernetes & OpenShift
-- Introduction to Java
+•	Introduction to Java

 ---